CafeOBJ/cafeobj/manual/md/reference.md

 Related: [`protect`](#protect)

 ## `using ( <modexp> )` ## {#using}

-Alias: `us`

-imports the object specified by `modexp` into the current module without any restrictions on the models.
+Imports the object specified by `modexp` into the current module without any restrictions on the models.
 See `module expression` for format of `modexp`.

 Related: [`extending`](#extending) [`including`](#including)
 	 [`protecting`](#protecting)

 ## `var <var-name> : <sort-name>` ## {#var}